pmcollins/gumdrop/gumdrop.sql/README.md

 Notice that selectors and inserters are set up separately.
 This because inserting and selecting often have very different scopes.
 The scope of an insert is usually just that of a single table, whereas the scope of a select typically ranges from requiring multiple tables to just a column subset of a single table.
-A `Selector`, therefore, is defined independently so that it may either select from just a few columns, select from something other than a real table, or select from multiple tables via a join.
+A `Selector`, therefore, is defined independently so that it may have any combination of selecting from just a few columns, selecting from something other than a real table, selecting columns that are the result of SQL functions, or selecting from multiple tables via a join.